 The Bonds are being issued in accordance with the Constitution and general laws of the State of Texas (the "State"), including, particularly, Chapter 45, Texas Education Code, as amended, Chapter 1371, Texas Government Code, as amended, an order adopted on June 18, 2019 by the Board of Trustees (the "Board") of the District (the "Order") authorizing the issuance of the Bonds and delegating authority to certain officers of the District to complete the sale of the Bonds through the execution of a pricing certificate (the "Pricing Certificate"), and an election held within the District on May 4, 2019 (the "Election").
+The Pricing Certificate establishing the final terms of the Bonds was executed by an authorized District official on August 21, 2019.
 Capitalized terms used herein have the same meanings assigned to such terms in the Order, except as otherwise indicated.